ropenttd/docker_openttd/readme.md

 * `testing` tracks the latest _unstable_ release of OpenTTD.
 This includes betas and release candidates.
 * **`rc` and `beta` are deprecated** in favour of `testing`.
 * The `nightly` tag is reserved for nightly builds (but is not currently functional).

-## Alpine, OpenTTD, and You

-This repo contains a dockerfile for building against Alpine Linux.
-However, if you try to run a server with openttd compiled on alpine, you’ll get a segmentation fault in saveload as soon as a client tries to connect.
-From what I’m aware, this is due to a quirk in musl-libc, so at present we’re stuck with using Debian (attempts have been made to shoehorn glibc into alpine with no success).
-If you succeed at getting OpenTTD to run and serve players with an alpine-derived image, please let us know!